 There are many lemmas that can be used to prove the main theorem.
-We know we have to generalize, so one idea is to prove a lemma that before contract completion is as close as possible to this, i.e., we are trying to determine what sip-multiply-loop does given arbitrary inputs.
+We know we have to generalize, so one idea is to prove a lemma that is as close as possible to this, i.e., we are trying to determine what sip-multiply-loop does given arbitrary inputs.